howardjohn/istio.io/content/en/docs/setup/install/istioctl/index.md

 to install the `demo` profile:

 {{< text bash >}}
-$ istioctl manifest apply --set profile=demo
+$ istioctl install --set profile=demo
 {{< /text >}}

 ## Display the list of available profiles